 The Doctor wants the Avengers to join him and the Defenders in a direct attack on Dormammu but – rather foolishly, given what’s at stake – the Avengers argue that they can’t abandon the innocent people of Los Angeles to their fate.
 Strange counters that the entire damn UNIVERSE will suffer if they don’t act quickly.

-As the argument continues amid battles with Dark Dimension demonoids, Nick Fury, Countess Valentina Allegro de Fontaine and Dum Dum Dugan arrive with dozens of Agents of S.H.I.E.L.D.
+As the argument continues amid battles with Dark Dimension demonoids, Nick Fury, Contessa Valentina Allegro de Fontaine and Dum Dum Dugan arrive with dozens of Agents of S.H.I.E.L.D.
 Fury’s outfit was as much a paramilitary organization as an intelligence unit and, with guns blazing they tackle the monstrous beings now reproducing geometrically out of the local population.

 Satisfied that S.H.I.E.L.D. will be fighting to help the locals the Avengers agree to accompany the Defenders.
 Dr Strange casts a spell that takes the 14 superheroes out of Los Angeles and into the heart of Dormammu’s realm.
-Meanwhile the Countess and some of Nick Fury’s other agents turn into demonoids themselves.
+Meanwhile the Contessa and some of Nick Fury’s other agents turn into demonoids themselves.

 MORE bickering breaks out among the heroes as Thor calls out to all of those Avengers and Defenders who can fly to join him in racing to the far-off spot where they can see Dormammu and his ally/ pawn Loki standing.